AgnieszkaMucha/ParticlePhysics/index.md

 ### J/Psi decay to muons (real data)

+## Particle Physics projects for AGH UST FPACS students
+## Goals of the course:
+   I. Introduction to experimental particle physics. <br>
+   II.
+Search for D meson decay in data simulated in the LHCb experiment. <br>
+   III.
+Environment for daily work

+### LHCb Experiment
+The LHCb (Large Hadron Collider beauty) experiment is one of the four main experiments that operate at the Large Hadron Collider (LHC) at CERN.
+The experiment is designed to study CP violation, observation of rare decays of beauty and charm particles, and search for New Physics (NP) evidences using indirect measurements.
+Whereas ATLAS and CMS are general-purpose detector with a broad physics programme spanning from the Standard Model (SM) though supersymmetry (SUSY) to extra dimensions, the LHCb detector is a single-arm forward spectrometer dedicated for studying flavour physics at the LHC.
+The LHCb programme is thus highly complementary to the direct searches performed at ATLAS and CMS.

+### D meson
+D mesons contain charm quark.
+The lighter D<sup>+</sup> meson contains also one of the lightest quarks (up or down) whereas D<sub>s</sub><sup>+</sup> has a heavier strange quark.
+Decays of charm mesons involve the change of quark flavour through weak interaction.

+### Project 1: 3-body decay of D meson (real data)

+### Project 2: D meson decays to three hadrons (simulated data)
+1. Introduction:
+   - study the channels of [D<sup>+</sup>](https://pdglive.lbl.gov/Particle.action?init=0&node=S031&home=MXXX035#decayclump_F) and [D<sub>s</sub><sup>+</sup>](https://pdglive.lbl.gov/Particle.action?init=0&node=S034&home=MXXX040#decayclump_A) decays and chose one that contains charge kaons or pions.
+   - draw Feynman diagram of your process and note whereas it is a common or rare decay (we call it favoured or suppressed decay).
+What type of interaction is responsible for this decay?
+   - what information you need to obtain from experiment to observe your process?
+2. Data anaysis:
+   - study the data set (from AGH cloud, [check access to this site](https://dysk.agh.edu.pl/s/cQ6wLsdCxRjFpa4) ) <br> It contains 160 000 simulated events of D<sup>+</sup> and D<sub>s</sub><sup>+</sup> decays to three hadrons (kaons and pions).
+   - Choose one mode of D meson decay, select candidates,
+   - plot distribution of mass and life-time,
+   - make fits and compare parameters with theory.

 ### Working environment
 HEP analyses usually require [ROOT framework](https://root.cern/).
 > You can use ROOT on Windows but I strongly discourage you from doing this.